georgelele1/Whispr/README.md

 ### 4. Grant permissions on first launch

-macOS will prompt for two permissions — both are required:
+macOS will prompt for two permissions — both are required:(remember to assgin the teams in sign page without teams everytime the project run will be identify as a new batch so your permission can not be saved and granted)

 | Permission | Why |
 |---|---|